sensu/sensu-docs-legacy/source/docs/0.17/enterprise-built-in-handlers.md

 email
 : description
-  : A set of attributes that configures the email event handler.
+  : A set of attributes that configure the Email event handler.
 : required
   : true
 : type